JorgeLeoQ/Labyrinth-Escape-/README.md

 - *CREDITS*: Mention the sources that have been used (sound effect, sprite).
 Adding a button to return to the main menu.

 ![Class Diagram](media/menu3.PNG)

+<b><h2>Conclusion and future developments</b></h2>

+The development of this game has been very important for the understanding and practice of creating 2D games using the C# language and Monogame.

+A control system was used for the development of this game, Git version control system (VCS).
+In this case I did a single job, but it is very important if you do teamwork.

+Labyrinth escape can still be improved and expanded.
+I thought it would be interesting to implement a recurse system of game state to recover an interrupted game.
+Also, in order to broaden the perspective of game, it may be useful to add new maps, and new traps.